 SpiceJet reports Rs 73.2 cr profit in Dec quarter

 Budget carrier SpiceJet on Friday posted a net profit of Rs 73.2 crore for the three months ended December.
-"This profit is after a non-cash forex charge on account of Ind AS 116 of Rs 75.9 crore without which the profit would have been Rs 149.1 crore," the airline said in a release.
+"Standalone profit from Air Transport Services (airline) was Rs 115 crore.
+Further, this profit is after a non-cash forex charge on account of Ind AS 116 of Rs 75.9 crore without which the profit would have been Rs 190.9 crore," the airline said in a release.

 Ind AS 116 or Indian Accounting Standard 116 pertains to leases.
 In the 2018 December quarter, the carrier recorded a profit of Rs 55.1 crore.